carlomariaolmi/tutorials/4.AB Testing/Introduction.md

 You are probably tempted to say 10.3%, but that’s inaccurate.
 10.3% is simply the mean of our sample.
 There’s a lot more to the story.

-To understand the full story, we need to understand two key terms:

-Confidence Interval
-Margin of Error